Parent pages:

 </script>

-This method allows avoid using attributes for purposes other than that intended (e.g., using title attribute to store a data that are not description of element), as well as using nonstandard attributes or need for creating hidden elements (e.g., div), which content, by the way, is perfectly indexed by search engines.
+This technique allows to avoid using attributes for purposes other than that intended (e. g. using the title attribute to store data that are not a description of the element), as well as using nonstandard attributes or need for creating hidden elements (e. g.
+DIV), which content, by the way, is perfectly indexed by search engines.

 As a result: